Deniliquin: Sport

+The Deniliquin Blue Heelers previously competed in Group 17 Rugby League from the early 1960s until 1977.
+They won three premierships in a row in 1969, 1970 and 1971.

+However the town had another now-defunct Club called Deniliquin Raiders which competed in the Goulburn Murray Rugby League Competition in the late 90’s to early 2000’s.

 Deni Play on the Plains Festival

 Deniliquin is home to the Play on the Plains Festival, held each September/October on the New South Wales Labour Day long weekend.
 The festival includes the well-known Deniliquin Ute Muster.
 The Deni Play on the Plains Festival has set a number of world records, including the following:

 Music

 Deniliquin has had many local bands, some notable ones being the Lincolns, the Stormtroopers and the Lexies.
 Attempts been made to encourage other bands to come to Deniliquin to perform, with varying success.
 Solo performers who came from Deniliquin include Shane McGrath, Michael Gorham and Joel Sulman, with local artists often showcased at the Deniliquin Ute Muster.

 Music festivals

 Deniliquin has been home to many music festivals.
 These include: